 We also focuses on public policy issues, particularly at the national level, and provides individuals with information, advocacy support, advice, and referral.

-- How do I find a lawyer or advocate in my area?
+How do I find a lawyer in my area?

 - Contact your state’s office that serves people who are deaf or hard of hearing, or the office that serves people with disabilities, for advocacy support and information about advocacy and legal services in your state.

 - The National Disability Rights Network (NDRN) is the largest provider of legally-based disability discrimination advocacy services in the United States.
 There is at least one NDRN office in every state and territory.
-The nickname for these offices is “Protection and Advocacy” or “P&A.” Go to www.ndrn.org to find the P&A office in your state.
+The nickname for these offices is “Protection and Advocacy” or “P&A.” Go to their website and find the P&A office in your state.

-- Your state’s P&A office may be able to help you — if you have a disability discrimination question or problem.
+- Your state’s P&A office may be able to help you.

 - If your state’s P&A office cannot help you, they may be able to give you names of lawyers in your state who may be able to help you.